 Risk Type Compass

-While risk management has previously focused on procedures, regulation and legislation, Risk Type Compass uniquely assesses the risk-taking nature of individuals.
-By identifying critical individual differences in risk appetite, organisations can maximise potential and balance the contributions of risk-takers and more risk-averse individuals.
+Based on extensive psychological research, the Risk Type Compass personality assessment places individuals into one of eight distinctive Risk Types.
+By identifying differences in risk appetite, organisations can maximise potential and balance the contributions of risk-takers and more risk-averse individuals.

 By mapping the location and prevalence of Risk Types within an organisation, Risk Type Compass enables risk propensity to be identified and managed.
 Viewing the risk landscape in a tangible way allows organisations to make decisions about the overall risk culture and the extent to which there are departmental or divisional differences.